amarchen/Wikipedia/README.md

 The following assumes that you have installed the SailfishOS SDK into your home directory under the name SailfishOS, and that you want to build an RPM package that you can install on the Jolla phone.

+1. Make sure MerSDK virtual machine is running.
+Easiest way to check it and start if needed is from Qt Creator.
+Look for it's icon in the bottom left of the screen.

-1. Connect to the virtual machine of the Sailfish SDK build engine:
+2. Connect to the virtual machine of the Sailfish SDK build engine:

  ssh -p 2222 -i ~/SailfishOS/vmshare/ssh/private_keys/engine/mersdk mersdk@localhost

-2. Change to the same directory where you have your git clone:
+3. Change to the same directory where you have your git clone:

  cd git/Wikipedia

-3. Prepare the build:
+4. Prepare the build:

  mb2 -t SailfishOS-armv7hl qmake

-4. Execute the build (producing packages in the RPMS directory):
+5. Execute the build (producing packages in the RPMS directory):

  mb2 -t SailfishOS-armv7hl rpm